Thank you Hogan Humphries for donating used USB drives. The drives have been received and re-purposed for donation to SugarLabs.org.Continue Reading

 This Good Will act of sending in your USB stick is far greater than recycling old components of a flash drive for a couple pennies in return

-Recycle USB is a non-profit website dedicated on turning used flash drives into portable learning devices for children, schools and education institutions.
+Recycle USB is a non-profit website dedicated on turning used USB flash drives into portable learning devices for children, schools and education institutions.

 “Sugar On A Stick” is a portable learning platform loaded onto your recycled USB flash drive.
 Sugar is a standalone Linux based Operating System developed by Sugar Labs.
 Recycle USB is the data loading arm for Sugar Labs – our job is loading the drives with Sugar and sending them to Sugar Labs for global deployment.